How to Install Jellyfin Media Server on Debian Linux

 • openssh-server: Provides the SSH server required for remote access.

-Once installed, the SSH server will automatically start.
+Once installed, the SSH server will then automatically start.

 Connect to the Jellyfin Media Server via SSH